danrot/master-thesis/03_implementation.md

 There is also already a check for failed merges included, which will currently not apply, since merging different versions is not implemented yet.
 It only checks if it has a `jcr:mergeFailed` property, and throws a `VersionException` in case there is.
-If this happens the application using Jackalope has to resolve this merge conflict on its own, there are no automatic merge conflict resolvers like the different 3-way merges in git.[^19] The only automatic merge which will apply is not a real merge, just a fast forward, which means the common ancestor is the base version of one of both version paths.
+If this happens, the application using Jackalope has to resolve this merge conflict on its own, there are no automatic merge conflict resolvers like the different 3-way merges in git.[^19] The only automatic merge which will apply is not a real merge, just a fast forward, which means the common ancestor is the base version of one of both version paths.

 After these checks the actual action of the checkin procedure is taken, whereby creating the frozen node, which will freeze the current state of the node to an own persistent node, is the crucial part.
 But before that the version node holding this frozen node has to be created as a child of the `VersionHistory` of the node.
-The node itself knows its `VersionHistory` because the reference to it is saved in its `jcr:versionHistory` property.
+The node itself knows its `VersionHistory`, because the reference to it is saved in its `jcr:versionHistory` property.
 The new node containing the version will then be created with the `jcr:created` property containing the date the version was created and an empty `jcr:successors` property, since a